Yahweh (song): Reception

 "Yahweh" received mainly mixed reviews from critics, many of whom had different interpretations of the song.
 Christopher Gray of The Austin Chronicle called the song the "closing prayer" of the album and thought the song was ambiguous, saying that it "could be about Jesus or the two kids Bono and wife, Ali, have had since All That You Can't Leave Behind."
 Despite the song's religious message Anna Kaufman of the Daily Californian liked that the band does not seem to be preaching in the song.
 Writing that, "Rather, they seem to be offering up to God, to the world, to their fellow man - questions and concerns, hopes and dreams."
 Reviewer Justin Cober-Lake of PopMatters did not like the song saying "It's a shame that How to Dismantle an Atomic Bomb has to end with the dud of "Yahweh", because it's actually a quite good album."
 Cober-Lake also criticised the guitar composition of the song adding that "the main guitar part sounds as if The Edge wrote it in his sleep -- sticking close to the formula without livening it up."

+Personnel

+Personnel taken from How to Dismantle an Atomic Bomb CD booklet.